jiwon-choe/Brown-SMCSim/README.md

 It is being actively used for near-data-processing research by PhD student [Jiwon Choe](https://jiwon-choe.github.io/) and her collaborators at Brown University.

-**The scrypt branch contains the simulator and code used for evaluation in the MEMSYS '19 extended abstract [Attacking Memory-Hard scrypt with Near-Data-Processing](memsys19-choe.pdf).** Please refer to the "Setup" instructions and "Directions for running scrypt" below.
+**The scrypt branch contains the simulator and code used for evaluation in the MEMSYS '19 extended abstract [Attacking Memory-Hard scrypt with Near-Data-Processing](memsys19-choe.pdf).** Please refer to the "Setup" instructions and "scrypt-specific information" below.

 The master branch contains the simulator that was used for evaluation in the SPAA '19 paper